 Has Regulatory Capital Made Banks Safer?
 Skin in the Game vs Moral Hazard

-Keywords: capital requirements, difference-in-difference, impact evaluation, macroprudential policy, risk-taking
+Keywords: capital requirements, macroprudential policy, moral hazard, risk-taking

 Suggested Citation: Suggested Citation